gjonesme/MMM-WeatherAlerts/README.md

 # MMM-WeatherAlerts
 This is a module for [MagicMirror](https://github.com/MichMich/MagicMirror).

-Displays active weather alerts as distributed by the [openweathermap onecall API](https://openweathermap.org/api/one-call-3).
+Displays active weather alerts as provided by the [openweathermap onecall API](https://openweathermap.org/api/one-call-3).

 OpenWeatherMap currently advertises version 3.0 of their onecall API which requires a subscription, but this module is compatible with older, non-subscription versions of the onecall API (e.g. version 2.5).

-  There samples of code for:
-  - External request
-  - Config parameters
-  - Custom URL path route
-  - Passing of messages (NOTIFICATIONS)

 # Example

-# Usage
+# Installation

 To install this module via CLI, navigate into ~/MagicMirror/modules and type the following commands: